 As soon as the Seller adds all his/her Etsy shop details in Multivendor, an “Import Products” button gets added to the same page.

-Clicking on “Import Product” button, Seller will get two methods to import his Etsy store’s product to Shopify.
+Further, clicking on the “Import Product” button, Seller will get two methods to import his Etsy store’s product to Shopify.

 Method 1: Using single or comma-separated Listing ID(s)